- About BNC

 Mealbux is a food assistance fund for OSU students that can be used at any of the restaurants/cafes on campus.
 Mealbux is allocated to students who are struggling to have enough money to afford healthy and filling food regularly on their limited budget.
 You can use Mealbux at any location that accepts Orange Cash.
 If you spend your Mealbux at on-campus locations (other than the coffeeshop in the parking garage, which does not accept Orange Cash), you can save 10% off the cost of your meal.

 The Full Plate Fund is a food assistance fund for OSU students who have a dining plan.
-Students can use these funds at UHDS dining facilities and the campus grocery store, Cascadia Market - just like their regular dining plan.
-Unfortunately, students cannot use the Full Plate funds to purchase meals at the MU or other facilities that aren’t part of UHDS.
+Students can use these funds at UHDS dining facilities and the campus grocery store, Cascadia Market, or anywhere the dinning plan is accepted on campus.
 A student cannot spend Full Plate Funds until they have fully run out UHDS Dining Dollars.

 The allocation decisions for who gets food assistance resources is made based on a series of questions that are designed to get a better understanding of the financial situation of the individual applying and their experiences with food insecurity.
 We compare this information with other offices to verify for accuracy and award food assistance to students who’re most likely to be food insecure.